-Employees often look for ways to balance work and other commitments, such as caring for children or elderly parents, study, sporting activities or other hobbies.
+Employees look for ways to balance work and other commitments, such as caring for children or elderly parents, study, sporting activities or other hobbies.

 Certain employees have a legal right to request flexible working arrangements.
-This may involve changes to work hours, patterns or locations.
-For example, part-time work, changed start and finish times or working from home.
+This may involve changes to work hours, patterns or locations (such as part-time work, changed start and finish times and working from home).